dagargo/overwitch/README.md

 fi
 ```

-While using a RT kernel, with `rtirq-init` package installed I simply let the script reconfigure the priorities of IRQ handling threads.
-After, starting Ardour, I change the RT priorities of the audio related processes.
+With `rtirq-init` package installed I simply let the script reconfigure the priorities of IRQ handling threads.
+After, I run the audio related processes with real time priorities.
+This helps a lot to reduce latency and xruns.

 ```
 $ sudo /etc/init.d/rtirq start
-$ sudo chrt -f -p 40 -a $(pidof jackd)
+$ chrt -f -p 40 -a $(pidof jackd)
-$ sudo chrt -f -p 35 -a $(pidof overwitch)
+$ chrt -f -p 35 -a $(pidof overwitch)
-$ sudo chrt -f -p 30 -a $(pidof ardour-5.12.0)
+$ chrt -f -p 30 -a $(pidof ardour-5.12.0)
 ```

 Currently I'm using this RT kernel.
+You don't need an RT kernel but it will help even more to reduce latency and xruns.

 ```
 $ uname -v
 #1 SMP PREEMPT_RT Debian 5.10.28-1 (2021-04-09)
 ```

-With this configuration I get no JACK xruns with 64 frames buffer (2 periods) and occasional xruns with 32 frames buffer (3 periods) with network enabled and under normal usage conditions.
+With all this configuration I get no JACK xruns with 64 frames buffer (2 periods) and occasional xruns with 32 frames buffer (3 periods) with network enabled and under normal usage conditions.

 Although you can run Overwitch with verbose output this is **not recommended** unless you are debugging the application.